Please check the frequently asked questions below and contact me if your question isn't covered or if you'd like to send feedback.

 Widget troubleshooting

 If a widget is blank or not updating consistently, try restarting your device to unblock the system.
-This fixes almost all widget problems.
+This fixes most widget problems.

 Widget forecast location